Stereotypes of Jews in literature: 19th century

-The hostility towards Jews that developed in the political and cultural arenas of 19th-century German society was reflected in the literature of the era.
+The hostility towards Jews that developed in the political and cultural arenas of 19th-century German society was reflected in the literature of the era – in stark contrast to Lessing's play Nathan the Wise from 1779, the major work of the German Enlightenment of the 18th century which propagated tolerance by having the wise Jewish merchant Nathan as the main character, who was modeled to a large extent after Lessing's lifelong friend, the eminent philosopher Moses Mendelssohn.

-The "Orientalness of Jews", particularly that of Jewish women, was a common trope in anti-Semitic German literature of the 19th century.
+The "Orientalness of Jews", particularly that of Jewish women, was a common trope in antisemitic German literature of the 19th century.
 Examples of this stereotype are found in Hauff's novella Jud Süß (1827), Hebbel's play Judith (1840) and Grillparzer's play Die Jüdin von Toledo (1872).

 Another stereotype of Jews employed in German literature was to represent them as speaking in a manner that was considered defective German.
 This manner of speech was referred to as mauscheln, a German word based on the proper name Moishe.
 An example of this stereotype is the character of Jäkel the Fool who speaks in a "mock Frankfurt accent dialect" that is meant to be understood as proto-Yiddish.

 Richard Levy characterizes Veitel Itzig, the villain in Gustav Freytag's Debit and Credit as "perhaps the most poisonous stereotype of the greedy, utterly immoral Jewish businessman in nineteenth-century literature."
 According to Jacob Katz, the message of Debit and Credit is that "Judaism alone is not capable of giving its adherents morality or culture."

 Post-World War II

 Since the end of World War II, negative stereotypes of the Jew have almost totally disappeared from German literature.
-The awareness of German crimes against Jews and the contribution of anti-Semitism in German literature to the ethos in which those crimes were committed have led postwar authors to work towards providing a more accurate and unbiased portrayal of the Jewish experience.
+The awareness of German crimes against Jews and the contribution of antisemitism in German literature to the ethos in which those crimes were committed have led postwar authors to work towards providing a more accurate and unbiased portrayal of the Jewish experience.

 Russian literature

 Russian literature has a long tradition of negative Jewish stereotypes.
-Zvi Y. Gitelman writes that "Whatever their personal views of the Jewish people, pre-1881 Russian writers fell short of their liberal, humanistic ideals when they wrote of Jews."
+Zvi Gitelman wrote that "Whatever their personal views of the Jewish people, pre-1881 Russian writers fell short of their liberal, humanistic ideals when they wrote of Jews."
+He mentions Russian classical works, such as Lermontov's The Spaniards Turgenev's The Jew, Gogol's Taras Bulba and Dead Souls, Dostoyevsky's The House of the Dead and Tolstoy's Anna Karenina among the works that have only negative images of the Jews.
+He compares the negative perceptions of the Jews with a similarly low view of the Russian people, "the self-hatred", common in Russian literature of the period.